beejjorgensen/bgc/src/bgc_part_3490_atomics.md

 With read/load/acquire of a particular atomic variable:

-* All writes (atomic or non-atomic) in other threads that happened before the other thread wrote/stored/released this atomic variable are now visible in this thread.
+* All writes (atomic or non-atomic) in another thread that happened before that other thread wrote/stored/released this atomic variable are now visible in this thread.

 * The new value of the atomic variable set by the other thread is also visible in this thread.